liqotech/liqo/docs/pages/Architecture/Discovery and Peering/discovery-component.md

 ---

 ## Overview
-This component's goal is to find other clusters running Liqo around us, get information needed to pair and start peering process
+The goal of this component is to find other clusters running Liqo on the same LAN, and to obtain the information required to possibly start the peering process.

 ## Peering Process

-1. Each cluster grants create-only permissions on `FederationRequest` resources to unauthenticated user.
-2. When the `Join` flag in the `ForeignCluster` CR becomes true (either automatically or manually), an operator is triggered and creates a new `FederationRequest` CR in the _foreign cluster_.
+1. When the `Join` flag in the `ForeignCluster` CR becomes true (either automatically or manually), an operator is triggered that creates a new `FederationRequest` CR in the _foreign cluster_.
-   The `FederationRequest` creation process includes the creation of new kubeconfig with management permissions on `Advertisement` CRs.
+The `FederationRequest` creation process includes the creation of new `kubeconfig` with management permissions on `Advertisement` CRs.
+It is worth noting that, by default, each Liqo cluster grants the _create-only_ permission on `FederationRequest` resources to unauthenticated user.
-3. In the foreign cluster, an admission webhook accepts/rejects `FederationRequest`s.
+2. In the foreign cluster, an admission webhook accepts/rejects `FederationRequest`s.
-4. The `FederationRequest` is used to start the sharing of resources.
+3. The information contained in the `FederationRequest` is used to start the sharing of resources.

 ## Neighbor discovery